haidarAlawie/ai-training/README.md

 # ai-training
-AI training to increase knowledge in AI agents
+AI training to increase knowledge in AI agents using python